hathadam/FEC/README.md

 # Sleek Slinks Clothing
-Our team was given the task of creating a portal for an e-commerce website by Hack Reactor as our Front End Capstone.
+Our team was given the task of creating a portal for an e-commerce website by Hack Reactor as our Front End Project.
 The client was using a legacy API for their product information that we were required to adapt to.
 Utilizing modern technologies such as React hooks and Styled components, the team was able to create four unique sections of the page fitting the clients requirements as well as some optional additions: